 Fourth Leaf Wines is a joint effort between second-cousins and fourth generation winemakers, Rob Mondavi Jr. and Angelina Mondavi.
 Both have deep roots in the Napa wine world; Rob’s grandfather was Robert Mondavi and Angelina’s grandfather was Peter Mondavi.
-The respective sides of the Mondavi families are both well connected in Napa and one could spend several days visiting all the wineries/producers that Robert and Peter’s children are involved in as well as their grandchildren.
+The respective sides of the Mondavi families are both well connected in Napa, and one could spend several days visiting all the wineries/producers that Robert and Peter’s children are involved in as well as their grandchildren.

 How often is a nationally known steakhouse responsible for the creation of a small boutique Napa winery?
 Such is the case with Fourth Leaf Wines.
 However, first a little history is in order – Robert and Peter Mondavi worked together at Charles Krug often disagreeing on various wine making, vineyard and purchasing decisions.
-Eventually this came to a head in a massive blowup in the mid 1960’s that ultimately led to Robert leaving Charles Krug and founding Robert Mondavi Winery while Peter Mondavi remained at Charles Krug and ran their operations into his late 90s.
+Eventually this came to a head in a massive blowup in the mid 1960s that ultimately led to Robert leaving Charles Krug and founding Robert Mondavi Winery while Peter Mondavi remained at Charles Krug and ran their operations into his late 90s.
 Peter died in 2016 at age 101.
-Both sides of the family’s were not close after this – although thankfully Robert and Peter reconciled in their much later years.
+Both sides of the families were not close after this – although thankfully Robert and Peter reconciled in their much later years.
 As a result, both sides of the Mondavi family had not worked with each other for decades.

 Rob and Angelina’s wine making collaboration first began when Morton’s Steakhouse in conjunction with Make-A-Wish Foundation approached several sides of the Mondavi Family about making wine together.
 Rob and Angelina helped craft a 27-liter bottle of wine (equivalent to three cases) which was ultimately auctioned off with the proceeds going to the Make-A-Wish Foundation.
-This wine was created from grapes from three Mondavi Family owned wineries, Charles Krug Winery, Folio Fine Wine Partners and Continuum Estate and was called Siamo Insieme which means ‘we are together’ in Italian.
+This wine was created from grapes from three Mondavi family-owned wineries, Charles Krug Winery, Folio Fine Wine Partners and Continuum Estate and was called Siamo Insieme which means ‘we are together’ in Italian.
 After this, both Rob and Angelina realized they enjoyed working with each other.

 Angelina (who we met with for this review) grew up in the vineyards of the Napa Valley – but wine as a career didn’t hook her immediately.
 She went to school with the intent on studying forensics but after a few years of this, realized she knew much more about the wine world.
 She changed career paths and ultimately graduated with a degree from Villanova University in chemistry.
-She later earned her masters degree in wine-making from the University of Adelaide in South Australia.
+She later earned her master’s degree in winemaking from the University of Adelaide in South Australia.

 Over the years she has worked at several wineries in the Napa Valley including Hess Collection and with Jayson Woodbridge (proprietor of Hundred Acre, Layer Cake and Cherry Pie Wines among others).
 As with most younger Napa winemakers these days, she also has some international experience – working for the storied Yalumba Winery in Barossa Valley, Australia for a harvest.
 Today she has her own consulting company working with small brands that own vineyards in the Napa Valley.

 Angelina recalls that she and Rob were at a party when someone began telling wine stories – the question was posed to each of them asking which wine they remember from their childhoods.
 Both answered Chenin Blanc.
-This varietal used to be common in Napa – as of 2016 a mere 49 tons from only 17 acres were reported in the annual Napa County Agricultural Report* for that year’s harvest.
-With the price of Cabernet Sauvigon and the higher popularity of other white wines in Napa (including Chardonnay and Sauvignon Blanc) unfortunately there isn’t much room for Chenin Blanc.
+This variety used to be common in Napa – as of 2016 a mere 49 tons from only 17 acres were reported in the annual Napa County Agricultural Report for that year’s harvest.
+With the price of Cabernet Sauvignon and the higher popularity of other white wines in Napa (including Chardonnay and Sauvignon Blanc) unfortunately there isn’t much room for Chenin Blanc.